 - is primarily responsible for new projects and expansion;

-- is responsible for attracting finance and equity for the company
+- in conjunction with the CFO and Commercial Director is responsible for attracting finance and equity for the Company;

 - runs the Company on a day-to-day basis;

 - is responsible for the administration of all aspects of the Group;

 - oversees the accounting and treasury function of all Group companies;

 - in conjunction with the CEO, is responsible for the financial risk management of the Company;

 - is responsible for financial modelling to support fund raising initiatives and structuring trade related funding;

 - is responsible for financial planning and analysis;

 - deals with all matters relating to the independent audit.